Mohan-jagali/Mohan-Jagali/README.md

 - 🌱 I’m currently learning **Kubernetes**

+- 📝 I regularly write articles on [https://boxd.it/3yUNz](https://boxd.it/3yUNz)

 - 📫 How to reach me **mohanjagali6442@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/mohan-jagali-279117249](https://www.linkedin.com/in/mohan-jagali-279117249)